garethclarkeza/zen-workspace-installer/readme.md

  - A menu with will up on the screen, follow along below...
  - install
  - select language, country and keyboard layout (dont autodetect keyboard)
+ - when the configure the network window comes up, select enp0s8
  - enter a hostname
  - select mirror location, package and proxy